LEAP

 Proposed Approach / Solution

 The proposed solution is based on the development of Deep Learning (DL) surrogate models using High Fidelity (HF) simulation data, as shown in Fig. 1.
-These models will be used for space and time predictions during the LPBF process, as well as for the optimization of the scanning process, with the aim of minimising thermal concentrations and delivering the target object with the desired microstructure properties.
+These models are used for space and time predictions during the LPBF process, as well as for the optimization of the scanning process, in order to minimize thermal concentrations and deliver the target object with the desired microstructure properties.

 Impact

 One of the key promises of additive manufacturing in general, and LPBF specifically, is the possibility to manufacture new and highly individualized designs with fine and complicated structures, which have not been possible to manufacture traditionally at a rather low cost.
-As such, the integration of Deep Learning (DL) models in the loop will enhance the LPBF process and will enable the manufacturing of complicated designs.
+As such, the integration of Deep Learning (DL) models in the loop enhances the LPBF process by providing computationaly efficient predictions and enables the manufacturing of complicated designs.

 Figure 1: Main project idea: Generation of a surrogate model from data generated from different parts.